Zambians start voting in elections seen as test of democracy

-LUSAKA, Zambia (AP) — Zambians are voting in a tense election that the president and his main rival have said is a test of the southern African country's reputation as a stable democracy.
+LUSAKA, Zambia (AP) — Zambians are voting in tense elections that the president and his main rival have said are a test of the southern African country's reputation as a stable democracy.

-Polling began early Thursday morning at more than 12,000 polling stations, including in prisons.
+Polling began early Thursday morning in the presidential and legislative elections at more than 12,000 polling stations, including in prisons.
 More than 7 million people, or over 83% of eligible voters, have registered to vote, according to the Electoral Commission of Zambia.

 President Edgar Lungu is counting winning votes on his record of infrastructure developments, mainly Chinese-funded, and the distribution of agricultural inputs such as seeds and fertilizers to millions of farmers.
 However, his chances could be hurt by a debilitating economic tailspin.
 Lungu, who came to power in 2015, cast his ballot in the capital, Lusaka.